abhiyaantrix/event-radar-api/docs/developer_guide/architecture_overview.md

 - **Participant**: Users who join and attend events.
 - **Organizer**: Users who organize and moderate events, conferences.
 - **Admin**: Platform administrators who manage users and oversee platform operations.

+Participant and Organizer roles are intentionally kept separate to give us better flexibility if there is a need to lock event organization to specific group of users only.

 ### Core System